jetfirephp/validator/readme.md

 #### values

-Validates if the input contain one of the following values.
+Validates if the input contains one of the following values.

 ```php
     'Peter' => 'values:Peter,Parker,Spiderman', // true